Now Is the Winter of Our Discontent: Shakespeare's Richard III

 learners per class

+Scheduling Note: This class can be requested as a once OR twice a week class--twice a week cuts the number of weeks in half.
 William Shakespeare's Richard III stands in stark contrast to the other Shakespeare plays I teach.
 A Midsummer Night’s Dream and As You Like It are filled with comedy and romance, while Romeo and Juliet has it all: comedy, romance, and tragedy.
 However, Richard III is one of his history plays, and that means tragedy--dark, bloody, and packed with intrigue.
-In Shakespeare's hands, Richard Plantagenet is a treacherous beast, malformed and malicious--and frankly, as villains go, delicious.
-The...
+In...

 Students will grow their knowledge and understanding of Shakespeare's Richard III, gaining skills that will carry over to all of Shakespeare's plays.
 Students will discuss the differences between a history play and history.
 Students will also gain confidence in reading aloud.
 While this is not an acting class, students will be encouraged to convey character as they become more comfortable with the language.
 Students will demonstrate learning through classroom participation (reading and discussion) and in the completion of a final project.